 If you choose to offer any of it to your cockatiel, give them small bits mixed in with other things.
 They also shouldn’t be fed tomatoes that often, and it’s best to rotate different fruits in their diet on a daily basis.
 Fruits, while healthy, shouldn’t form the majority of your cockatiel’s diet.
 They should only comprise 5–10% of their daily intake (however, their inclusion in your cockatiel’s diet is a must).

 Leaves and Stems of Tomato Plants

 Tomatoes are members of the nightshade family.
 The fruits of these plants may be safe for birds to eat.
 However, the leaves and stems are not.
 Your cockatiel should not be allowed to eat these parts of a tomato plant.
-They contain solanine, which can cause illness in your bird.
+They contain tomatine, which can cause illness in your bird.
 Tomatine is also present in raw tomatoes, therefore, you should only feed your cockatiel ripe tomatoes.

 What Fruits and Vegetables Can Cockatiels Safely Eat?

 Fruits, vegetables, seeds, legumes, pulses, nuts, grains, and leafy greens should make up 20–25% of your cockatiel’s daily diet.
 Fruits and vegetables that are safe to be mixed and matched in your bird’s food include:

-In addition to these foods, a pellet diet that provides complete nutrition for your cockatiel should be the bulk of their diet.
+In addition to these foods, a pellet diet should be the bulk of their diet.
 With all these tasty options for your bird, should you choose not to give them tomatoes, they will not be missing out.